gbrlpzz/ndvi-vegetation-cover-change/README.md

 | forestThreshold | NDVI value used to define forest cover. | 0.45 |
 | roi | The region of interest for analysis. | Current Map Bounds |

-## Citations and Data Sources

-The accuracy of this analysis depends entirely on the underlying remotely sensed data and the standard indices used.

 ## Data Sources

 Landsat 5 TM: LANDSAT/LT05/C02/T1_L2